fantomc0der/plex-sync-backup/README.md

-# PlexSyncBackup
+# Plex Sync Backup

-### Directions
-1. Modify plex-drive-mirror.bat to configure your custom drive syncs using: "CALL :SYNC_DRIVE"
+## Scripts

+- **plex-backup-media.bat**: Sync any number of Plex media hard drives to an associated backup hard drive, preferable in cold storage.
+- **plex-backup-server.bat**: Backup these scripts and their logs, Tautulli app data, and Plex app data to a target drive.
+- **plex-cache-clear.bat**: Clears Plex server cache.

+## Installation

+Place all scripts in root of C drive (i.e. `c:\`).
+Modify **plex-backup-media.bat** as needed to map your named hard drives (e.g. `CALL :SYNC_DRIVE "Media1" "E:\" "R:\"`).
+Modify **plex-backup-server.bat** if needed to change target drive destination from root of A drive (i.e. `a:\`) to wherever.
-2. Import the task plex-sync-backup-task.xml into Windows Task Scheduler and change as needed
+Optionally import the task **plex-cache-clear-task.xml** into Windows Task Scheduler if you want to periodically clear Plex server cache.
+Both **plex-backup-media.bat** and **plex-backup-server.bat** are intended to be manually run as needed but could also schedule as a Windows task.